NREL/ROSCO/docs/source/install.rst

 We recommend using the full ROSCO tool-chain.
 This allows for full use of the provided functions along with the developed python packages and controller code,

 Please follow the following steps to install the ROSCO tool-chain.
-You should do step 3 *or* 4.
+You should do step 2 *or* 3.
 If you simply want to install the ROSCO toolbox without the controller, do step 3.
-If you would like to install the ROSCO toolbox and compile the controller simultaneously, do step 4.
+If you would like to install the ROSCO toolbox and compile the controller simultaneously, do step 2.

 1. Create a conda environment for ROSCO

 .. code-block:: bash

-    conda config --add channels conda-forge
-    conda create -y --name rosco-env python=3.8
-    conda activate rosco-env
+    conda config --add channels conda-forge # (Enable Conda-forge Channel For Conda Package Manager) conda create -y --name rosco-env python=3.8 # (Create a new environment named "rosco-env" that contains Python 3.8) conda activate rosco-env # (Activate your "rosco-env" environment)

-2. Clone and Install the ROSCO toolbox with ROSCO
+2. Clone and Install the ROSCO toolbox with ROSCO controller

 .. code-block:: bash